Originally posted 2017-01-30 10:14:50.

 This is the standard Western, Anglo-Saxon social taxonomy.
 But it doesn’t fit the facts.

 The spanner is thrown into the works by the existence of persons born male who display innate non-masculine traits — our small feminine homosexual men.
-These are what are known as ‘Gender Non-Conforming’ or GNC.
-Depending on social circumstances and personal factors, they may simply display a GNC sexual desire, or they might go all the way and be fully transsexual — that is, attracted to men but also adopting all other feminine gender stereotypes, after the fashion of their culture.
+These are sometimes known as ‘Gender Non-Conforming’ or GNC, but actually they conform precisely to their gender.
+It is their sex they are at odds with, so Sex Non Conforming or SNC is a better term.
+Depending on social circumstances and personal factors, they may simply display a SNC sexual desire, or they might go all the way and be fully transsexual — that is, attracted to men but also adopting all other feminine gender modalities, after the fashion of their culture.

 This difference boils down to the fact that males actually can perform both the male and the female sexual roles — that is, they can penetrate and they can be penetrated.
 So a male can be either a male or a female in sex.

 No human female can penetrate, so she is incapable of equivalent physical aspects of psycho-sexual inversion to those that feminine homosexual males exhibit.
-So homosexuality amongst human females is rarely innate and far more likely to be cultural and social.
-On the other hand, bisexualism is far more culturally acceptable for women than it is for men.
+So homosexuality amongst human females is more likely to be cultural and social.
+On the other hand, bisexualism is more culturally acceptable for women than it is for men.

 However, across the planet, hiding in plain sight, there is another model of gender that does fit society.
 This is the one I mentioned before, of ‘men’ and ‘not men’.